XpiritBV/CodeToCloud-Workshop/Challenges/Module0-Introduction/Tasks/INTRO-T001.md

-# Introduction to Fabrikam Medical Conferences
+# Design Cloud Architecture and DevOps Roadmap for Fabrikam Medical Conferences
 You and your team are hired by Fabrikam Medical Conferences to help them with their cloud journey.
 Susan Withers, the VP of Engineering has contacted you and your form to help her to achieve her goals and objectives.
 She has asked you to design a solution and prepare a presentation to the target customer audience in a 15-minute chalk-talk format.
 One of you colleagues has a business design framework for this that he uses frequently to uncover the various needs.

 ## Challenge